Komsomol: Recruitment of peasant women

 The Komsomol also found it difficult to recruit and motivate young women amongst the rural populations.
 During NEP, this demographic represented only 8% of the organization.
 Poor membership numbers from rural areas were the result of several different factors.
 By 1925, the failure to implement equality in the Komsomol was evident to young rural women, society still perceiving them to be inferior both because they were women and because they came from the peasant class.
-Various women’s organizations criticized the Komsomol for these failures.
-Chiefly, the Women’s Bureau of the Communist Party, known as Zhenotdel, openly criticized the youth organization.
+Various women's organizations criticized the Komsomol for these failures.
+Chiefly, the Women's Bureau of the Communist Party, known as Zhenotdel, openly criticized the youth organization.
 Komsomol women were provided little in the way of programs that might encourage their involvement.
 Annual conferences, where organization leaders gathered to discuss topics of interest to female members, were in fact the only activities in which early Komsomol women took part.
 The Youth League therefore made concerted efforts to resolve these issues and raise membership amongst peasant women.

 Strategies for recruiting women in the 1920s

-The Komsomol’s original tactic to recruit peasant women failed miserably.
 Representatives were sent to the countryside to reveal to potential recruits that they were being oppressed by male dominance, and that the youth organization provided them with an opportunity to recreate themselves as independent women.
 However, women did not rally to the League in the numbers that the organization hoped for.
 The Komsomol turned to the Zhenotdel, which was more favorable to young peasant women, and cooperated with them to achieve better results.
 Another strategy was the addition of activities suited to the interests of the target demographic.
 Sewing and knitting classes became popular during the 1920s for rural Komsomol women.
 Additionally, educational classes, such as health and feminine hygiene were used to both draw more female members and alleviate concerns of rural parents.
 Peasant families were more inclined to allow their daughters to join the Komsomol since they knew they would be participating in beneficial programs rather than mischievous behaviors such as drinking and dancing.